YatriPatel17/FeatureFlag_Group9/README.md

 #Feature Flag Implementation with Unleash

 ## Overview:
- - The project builds upon the e-commerce microservices system that was developed in Assignment one by deploying feature flags with Unleash as the feature flag management server.
-The system has three feature flags and two microservices Product service and Order Service, which manage different features.
+ - The project builds upon the e-commerce microservices system that was developed in Assignment One by deploying feature flags with Unleash as the feature flag management server.
+The system has three feature flags and two microservices, Product Service and Order Service, which manage different features.

 # setup requirements:
 - Java JDK21